Deepanshu7777777/BlockChain-Secured-Ecommerce-Website/README.md

 Also we have used Solidity and javaScript to build this Applicaton .
 This README file provides instructions for installing and running the project, as well as an overview of its file structure and variable naming conventions.

+# Table of Contents
+Description
+Usage
+How to use?
+Dependencies
+Parts of the project
+How to run?
+Packages Used
+Acknowledgements
+Screenshots of the website

+# Description
+I have developed a decentralized web application using the Ethereum blockchain, Solidity smart contracts, and Web3.js.
+The application allows users to buy and sell products on the blockchain using a smart contract that manages the backend logic and storage.
+I have used Truffle as a development framework for Ethereum and Ganache as a personal blockchain for testing and deployment.
+I have also written JavaScript and Solidity tests for the smart contract using the Chai and Mocha libraries.
+The project is a blockchain-based platform for online shopping lovers to create, trade, and collect digital items using non-fungible tokens (NFTs).
+The platform is built on the Ethereum blockchain, and uses Solidity for smart contract development, along with web3.js for the frontend interface.

+# Usage

 Steps
 Setting up the development environment